yzcyx/POJ/Vol1/readme.md

 > Case 1: the next triple peak occurs in 1234 days.

-> Use the plural form ``days'' even if the answer is 1.
+> Use the plural form "days" even if the answer is 1.

 > **Sample Input:**